 - A Brief Modern History of North Cyprus

 - Transferring from Larnaca to North Cyprus

 - Using a Mobile Phone in North Cyprus

 One year that you’ll see and hear plenty of reference to in the run up to, and during your visit is 1974.
 This is the year everything changed on the island of Cyprus.

-It was the year a military coup d’état by the Greek Army was attempted with an aim to annex the island to Greek control.
-Turkey’s response to this was to invade, eventually taking control of about one third of the island, causing the displacement and expulsion of hundreds of thousands of Greek & Turkish Cypriots from their homes.
+It was the year a military coup d’état by the Greek Army was attempted.
+Turkey’s response was to send in its forces, eventually taking control of about one third of the island.
+Hundreds of thousands of Greek & Turkish Cypriots ended up being displaced from their homes.